Generative AI Search

 Conversational Optimization: This is a new twist – crafting some content in a Q&A or conversational style, anticipating the way questions might be phrased to an AI assistant.
 For instance, having an FAQ section that asks and answers questions in natural language can align with how an AI will present the info.
 You’re basically speaking the AI’s language.
 If people ask, “What’s the best CRM for a small business?” and you have a blog post or guide that effectively starts by answering that (in a straightforward way an AI could quote), you’ve done GEO.

 In essence, GEO is about making sure AI models “see” your content as authoritative and relevant when generating answers.
-It complements traditional SEO – not replaces it outright .
-In fact, a successful digital strategy going forward will likely treat SEO and GEO as twin priorities: optimize for the human search algorithms and the AI algorithms.
-Before we dive into how to do that, let’s look closer at how AI chooses what to include in answers – because it’s not using the exact same playbook as Google’s ranking algorithm.
+It complements traditional SEO rather than replacing it.
+A successful digital strategy builds on SEO best practices and layers GEO frameworks on top, always with your target audience at the center.
+The goal is to provide clear answers and solutions to their problems, while optimizing with AI algorithms in mind.
+Before we dive into how, let’s look at how AI actually decides what to include in its answers, a process very different from Google’s ranking playbook.

 You Complete Me GIFs | Tenor